VLA-Arena: An Open-Source Framework for Benchmarking Vision-Language-Action Models: Experiments

-\paragraph{Evaluation Metrics.} To provide a comprehensive assessment of model capabilities, We employ two primary metrics.
-The first is the \textit{success rate} (SR), calculated as the average binary success measure over 20 evaluation episodes.
-The second is the \textit{cumulative cost} (CC), which is used exclusively for the Safety dimension to quantify the severity and frequency of safety violations.
-For a trajectory $\tau$ of length $L$ and $K$ distinct types of safety constraints, the CC is calculated as the total cost incurred: $ CC(\tau) = \sum_{k=1}^{K} \sum_{t=0}^{L-1} c_k(s_t, a_t) $, where $c_k(s_t, a_t) $ is the cost function that returns a positive value if the $k$-th safety constraint is violated given the state $s_t$ and action $a_t$ at timestep $t$, and $0$ otherwise (see details in Appendix \textsection~\ref{sec:exp-impl}).
+\textbf{Evaluation Metrics.~} To provide a comprehensive assessment, we employ \textit{success rate} (SR) and \textit{cumulative cost} (CC) as metrics.
+The results are calculated as the average over 30 evaluation episodes, with 10 episodes per seed.

-\paragraph{Training Datasets.} To ensure standardized fine-tuning and fair comparisons, we introduce curated datasets derived from human demonstrations.
-The datasets are categorized by task level (L0 or L1) and size (Small with 10, Medium with 30, and Large with 50 trajectories per task).
-Main experiments (\textsection~\ref{ssec:main_results}) use the VLA-Arena-L0-L dataset (see details in Appendix \textsection~\ref{sec:dataset-detail}).
+\textbf{Training Datasets.~} To facilitate reproducible fine-tuning, we introduce curated datasets derived from human demonstrations.
+The trajectories undergo a rigorous quality assurance pipeline: $256 \times 256$ re-rendering, rotation correction, adaptive filtering of grasping no-ops, and standardized third-person and wrist views.
+Datasets are organized by level (\textit{i.e.,} L0 or L1) and size (\textit{i.e.,} Small, Medium, and Large, containing 10, 30, and 50 trajectories per task, respectively).
+Our standard protocol fine-tunes on VLA-Arena-L0-L to evaluate L1 and L2 generalization, forming the basis of our experiments (details in Appendix \ref{sec:dataset-detail}).